 The two views correspond roughly to politics: conservatives and libertarians tend to be individualists, and liberals tend to be socialists.
 But - as with Ray - individualist traits occur in lots of people who would describe themselves as liberal.

 Humans, I believe, are innately socialist.
 We evolved as social animals, in families, tribes, and larger social units.
-We're the dominant species because - in large part - we learned to cooperate on a large scale.
+We're the dominant species in large part because we learned to cooperate.

 I think that socialists are generally happier than individualists; they see life as an opportunity rather than a struggle.

 So why are there so few socialists today, at least in the U.S.?
 What makes people turn to the Dark Side of individualism?

 Capitalism is the main reason.
 In fact, it's capitalism's job to make life into a zero-sum game: to make everything into a product, and to push up the price to the point where you think twice about buying it.